 Taipei 101 houses many offices and restaurants, and is connected to an adjoining mall.
 Being so big, it could take you all day to explore, but considering everything else Taipei has to offer, we recommend limiting your shopping time to just a few hours!

 If you’d like to spend a whole day here, there are many restaurants and shops to be explored.
+(Because damn your Taipei itinerary; there’s shopping to be done!)
 While you’re at it, be sure to buy an extra bag as you’re sure to be leaving Taipei with more luggage than you arrived with!

 This incredible skyscraper was once the world’s tallest building!
 It held this record from the year it was built, in 2004, until 2010 when a skyscraper in Dubai snatched the title.